Angus-C-git/SecSheets/CONTRIBUTING.md

 ## Thank You!

 Lastly thanks for contributing to this project!
-I hope that one day this repo can be a useful resource for people on all parts of their security journey.
+I hope that one day this repo can be a useful resource for people.